 What That Means:

-- Ministers pay both the employer and employee portion of Social Security (SECA taxes).
+- Ministers pay both the employer (7.65 percent) and employee (7.65 percent) portions of Social Security as self-employed (SECA taxes).

 - They are not subject to FICA withholding by the church.

-“The compensation paid to a minister—for ministerial duties—is a trade or business subject to self-employment tax,” said Sommerville.
+“The compensation paid to a minister—for ministerial duties—is a trade or business subject to self-employment tax,” Sommerville said.

 Opting Out: